-APR means Annual Percentage Rate.
-It’s the cost of borrowing money over a year on a credit card or loan.
+APR is the cost of borrowing money over a year on a credit card or loan.
 It takes into account interest, as well as other charges you may have to pay, such as an annual fee.

 The representative APR includes the rate of interest.
-For credit cards, there can be different rates so the APR uses the rate which applies to the way the card is most commonly used.
+For credit cards, there can be different rates, so the APR uses the rate which applies to the way the card is most commonly used.
 This is usually the standard purchase rate.
-It also takes into account other charges you'd automatically have to pay such as an annual fee or loan arrangement fee.
+It also takes into account other charges, such as an annual fee or loan arrangement fee.

 For credit cards, representative APR is based on a credit limit of £1,200.
 It assumes you spend the full £1,200 on the first day and then pay it back in equal, regular instalments over a year without spending anything else.